Configure Data Interface

 Configure code generation for the model to include the external source files

 roll_heading_mode.c.
-In the Configuration Parameters dialog box, set Code Generation > Custom Code > Additional build information > Source files to
+In the Configuration Parameters dialog box, set Code Generation > Custom Code > Code information > Source files to

 roll_input_data.c roll_heading_mode.c.
 Then, click Apply and OK.

 Save the model.
 Regenerate the code by clicking Build.

 HDG_Modeis not declared.
 That variable is not declared in header file

 roll_input_data.h, which you declared as the default header file for inports.
 You fix this error in the next section of this tutorial.

 The model is configured to open the code generation report after code generation is complete.
 Minimize this report window for exploration later in this tutorial.

 You configured Inport blocks to use an external header file to declare and define input variables.
 In the Code view, confirm that the generated code includes this external header file by searching for

 Search for the root level Inport block name,

 HDG_Ref.
 As you type, choose the search suggestion with the green